đź“– Quadratic forms#

 Fact (eigenvalues criterion)

-A quadratic form \(Q(x)\) with a symmetric real matrix \(A\) is
+A quadratic form \(Q(x)\) given by a symmetric matrix \(A\) which has distinct eigenvalues is

 • positive definite \(\iff\) all eigenvalues are strictly positive